AlphaTechnolog/dotfiles-old-old/README.md

 ## Installation

-- The installers only works in an arch-based system because dependencies are installed with pacman and yay
+- The installers only works for void linux and arch linux
 - The installers setup bash as default shell, but configuration with starship are created too for `fish` and `zsh`
 - The installers may copy your old configurations files to `filename.old` if it found it's folders, it don't delete your old configuration folders